 Step 4: Write your content

 In writing your content, make sure that you create a draft incorporating steps 1 to 4, then follow your draft as you continue writing.
-This will help you create a clean structure and establish the coherence of your persuasive essay.
+This will help you create a clean structure and establish the coherence of your essay.